SebKrantz/osmclass/README.md

 [![R-CMD-check](https://github.com/SebKrantz/osmclass/actions/workflows/R-CMD-check.yaml/badge.svg)](https://github.com/SebKrantz/osmclass/actions/workflows/R-CMD-check.yaml)
 <!-- badges: end -->

 Designed for OSM PBF files, e.g. from <https://download.geofabrik.de/>, imported as spatial data frames using `sf::st_read()`.
-A classification consists of a list of categories which are related to certain OSM tags and values, also specified as a list.
-Given a layer from an OSM PBF file and a classification, the main `osm_classify()` function returns a classification data frame giving, for each feature, the primary and alternative categories (if there is overlap), and the tag(s) and value(s) matched on.
-The package also contains a suggested classification of point/polygon features into 33 economically meaningful categories, and of lines into 11 categories, based on <Krantz (2023)>
+A classification consists of a list of categories that are assigned to certain OSM tags and values, also specified as a list.
+Given a layer from an OSM PBF file and a classification, the main `osm_classify()` function returns a classification data frame giving, for each feature, the primary and alternative categories (if there is overlap) assigned, and the tag(s) and value(s) matched on.
+The package also contains a classification of OSM features by economic function, based on [Krantz (2023)](https://ssrn.com/abstract=4537867).

+Krantz, Sebastian, Mapping Africa’s Infrastructure Potential with Geospatial Big Data, Causal ML, and XAI (August 10, 2023).
+Available at SSRN: https://ssrn.com/abstract=4537867

 ### Usage Example

 ```r
 # Download OSM PBF file for Djibouti
 download.file("https://download.geofabrik.de/africa/djibouti-latest.osm.pbf",